OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/3 January 2009.md

 - Esotericism should not be separate from political awareness.
 - "True religion" includes a curious and aware approach to the **real world**.
 - Attacks can be subtle, "**insidious**," and aimed at individuals to remove them from play.
+- There are “those out there” who want this work to stop, both on and off planet.

 ---

 ## Esoteric Work & Personal Development

 - The idea that "the fate of the universe may depend on you" is intended to strengthen resolve.
 - Dealing with anxiety involves both diet and awareness of genetically linked shared effects.
+- Righteous anger can function as a mental block against manipulations.
+- “Mental blocking” is a core method of protection against EM and other hyperdimensional attacks.

 ---

 ## Books, Research, and Cultural Commentary

 - I Ching reading for 2009: "**Biting Through**"—you must chew once the bite is taken.

 ---

 ## Notable Warnings or Predictions